Engel & Völkers

 In most federal states, the broker's commission was already shared before the 2020 legislation.
 However, there was no binding regulation on the proportions in which the buyer and seller of a property shared the costs for the real estate agent.
 In the federal states of Berlin, Brandenburg, Hamburg, Bremen and Hesse, the buyer bore the entire commission before 2020.

-Who will have to pay the estate agent's commission in future under the law?
+Who pays the estate agent's commission under the law since 2020?

-The CDU/CSU and SPD Act on Estate Agent's Commissions of 2020 stipulates that the buyer and seller of a property share the commission equally throughout Germany.
-With this regulation, both parties thus share the costs of the commission equally.
-A regulation according to the buyer principle, according to which the party who has commissioned the real estate agent always pays, will be inadmissible in the future.
-However, if desired by the seller, the unilateral representation of interests for the seller may continue to exist.
+The law on estate agent commission from 2020 stipulates that the buyer and seller of a property share the commission equally throughout Germany.
+This regulation means that both parties share the cost of the commission equally.
+A regulation based on the buyer-pays principle, according to which the party that commissioned the estate agent always pays, is now inadmissible.
+However, if desired by the seller, the unilateral representation of interests for the seller can continue to exist.

-Capital investors planning to invest in a residential and commercial building are not affected.
-The law on brokerage commission has no influence on this real estate segment, as residential and commercial buildings are not owner-occupied residential property but commercial real estate.
-Here the principle continues to apply: Which party bears all or part of the brokerage fee is a matter of negotiation or is determined by the market environment.
+Investors planning to invest in a residential or commercial property are not affected.
+The law on estate agent commission has no influence on this property segment, as residential and commercial properties are not owner-occupied residential property, but commercial property.
+The principle continues to apply here: Which party pays all or part of the brokerage fee is a matter for negotiation or is determined by the market environment.

 Advantages of the law: more professionalism and fairness

-Some buyers fear that the law on estate agents' commissions will mean that in future property sellers will add their share of the commission to the selling price of the property.
-We can reassure you in this respect: As experienced estate agents, we know that a purchase price that is too high can have a negative effect on the marketing of a property, resulting, for example, in an excessively long time on the market.
-However, the longer a property is offered on the market, the more its value decreases in the eyes of potential buyers.
+Due to the law on estate agent commission, some buyers fear that property sellers will add their brokerage fee to the sale price of the property.
+We can reassure you in this respect: As experienced estate agents, we know that an excessively high purchase price can have a negative impact on the marketing of a property, resulting in an excessively long time on the market, for example.
+However, the longer a property is on the market, the more its value decreases in the eyes of potential buyers.

 Exception: When the broker's commission is not shared